 Wildlife Camera FAQ’s

-All of our wildlife cameras are suitable for, and very good at, recording all types of wildlife in your garden.
+All of our wildlife and trail cameras are suitable for, and very good at, recording all types of wildlife in your garden.
 We recommend using a standard lens trail camera rather than a wide angle lens model unless you have a very large open area that you are looking to cover like a double driveway for example.

 Also think about how much infrared power you require as too much can mean white out problems with your night vision images and videos.
 The Ltl Acorn range of wildlife trail cameras all have an infrared brightness adjustment feature which means you can easily adjust the infrared power to suit the scene.